prantlf/docker-chromedriver-headless/README.md

 [This image] is supposed to help testing browser applications in [headless Chromium] driven by `chromedriver`.
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
 [Chromium] and `chromedriver` have to be updated from time to time by triggering a new build manually.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docker-chromedriver-headless`.

 ## Tags

 - [`latest`], `86`